Adverse Reaction to Drugs

 - is validated, tested and inspected as required

-The practice will endeavour to manage our appointments system to avoid delays in appointment times and minimize loss of surgery time through cancellations and failed appointments.
+The practice will endeavour to manage our appointments system to avoid delays in appointment times and minimise loss of surgery time through cancellations and failed appointments.

 People who pay for services know how much they are expected to pay, when and how, and what service they will get for the amount paid.
 There are printed price lists available at reception and on the practice web site.
 Patients are always informed of the fees for their treatment at the consultation appointment.